couchbase/kv_engine/docs/Tracing.md

 exits.
 This json file can then be loaded into the Google chrome trace viewer (chrome://tracing).

+The environment variable accepts any string-form tracing config as described below.

+Tracing can also be controlled via the IOCTL MCBP commands - the easiest way to do this is with the mcctl executable:

+    $ ./mcctl -h localhost:11210 get trace.status
+    enabled

+- `get trace.status`: Returns the current tracing status, either 'enabled' or 'disabled'
+- `get trace.config`: Returns the current tracing config
+- `get trace.dump`: Dumps the trace buffer over the network (Also stops tracing if it is currently running)
+- `set trace.config`: Sets the tracing config
+- `set trace.start`: Starts tracing
+- `set trace.stop`: Stops tracing

+## Tracing Config
-There are several semi-colon (';') separated options that the environment variable accepts:
+There are several semi-colon (';') separated options that can be used as part of a tracing config.

-- save-on-stop: Save to a file when tracing stops, accepts %p (pid) and %d (timestamp) placeholders.
+- save-on-stop: Save to a file when tracing stops, accepts %p (pid) and %d (timestamp) placeholders for the given filename.
 - buffer-mode: Accepts one of 'ring' or 'fixed' for a buffer which either overwrites itself when full or stops tracing when full.
 - buffer-size: The size of the trace buffer in bytes to be created
 - enabled-categories: A comma-separated list of categories to be enabled.
 This supports basic globbing '*' and '?'.
-- disabled-categories: A comma-separated list of categories to be explicitly disabled (This mask is applied after the enabled-categories mask).
+- disabled-categories: A comma-separated list of categories to be explicitly disabled (This mask is applied after the enabled-categories mask), also supports globbing.

+Example Config:

+    buffer-mode:ring;buffer-size:20000000;enabled-categories:memcached/*;disabled-categories:memcached/state_machine

+This particular config would create a 20MB ring buffer, with all memcached categories enabled except for the memcached 'state_machine' category.

 ## Tracing Categories